Option Assignment: Defined and Explained

 How is option assignment determined?

-Option assignment is determined by the OCC which randomly assigns firms that have accounts short options.
-This only happens once an options contract holder chooses to exercise.
-While a small portion of options contracts are exercised, traders should understand the risks, particularly as expiration nears, as that is when assignments are more likely.
+Option assignment is determined by the OCC, which randomly assigns firms that have accounts short options.
+This only happens once an options contract holder chooses to exercise their option.
+While a small portion of options contracts are exercised, traders should understand the risks, particularly as expiration nears, as that is when assignments may become more likely.

 Are options assigned before or after expiration?

-American-style options can be exercised, and thus assigned, any time before expiration.
-European-style options, however, are only allowed to be exercised during a specific period right before expiration, so options assignment can only happen then.
+American-style options can be exercised, and thus assigned, any time before and on the expiration date.
+European-style options, however, can only be exercised at expiration.
 Be sure to know the style of options contract you are selling so that you know your option assignment risk.

 What are option assignment fees and how much are they?

 Options assignment fees vary by brokerage.
 These days, trading commissions to fulfill obligations from being short an options contract are generally reasonable.
-There could be a base options trading fee plus a per contract charge, but some brokers do not have options assignment fees at all.
+There could be a base options trading fee plus a per contract charge, but some brokers may waive assignment fees entirely.

 Photo credit: iStock/nortonrsx